 Pursuant to student confidentiality under the Family Educational Rights Privacy Act ("FERPA"), written parent/guardian consent is required prior to disclosing a student's personally identifiable information ("PII") and education records.
 Should an officer request a student's PII or student records, the requested information may be protected by FERPA.
-With few exceptions, the Charter School must obtain written parent/guardian consent to release PII or student records unless the officer has provided DCP with a lawfully issued subpoena.
+With few exceptions, DCP must obtain written parent/guardian consent to release PII or student records unless the officer has provided DCP with a lawfully issued subpoena.
 If DCP receives a lawfully issued subpoena, DCP shall comply with the subpoena after providing the parent/guardian with reasonable notice of its intent to comply.

-Under FERPA, DCP is permitted to disclose FERPA-protected information to an officer in connection with an emergency, which must be an actual, impending or imminent emergency.
+Under FERPA, DCP is permitted to disclose FERPA-protected information to an officer in connection with an emergency, which must be an actual, impending, or imminent emergency.
 The health or safety emergency provision under FERPA permits such disclosures of PII or a student's educational records when the disclosure is necessary to protect the health or safety of the student or other individuals.
 This exception to FERPA's general consent requirement is limited to the period of the emergency and generally does not allow for a blanket release of PII from a student's educational records.
 Rather, these disclosures must be related to an actual, impending, or imminent emergency, such as a natural disaster, a terrorist attack, a campus shooting, or the outbreak of an epidemic disease.
+The Principal or Designee shall consult with DCP's Director of Student Services if there is any doubt as to whether a situation constitutes an emergency.
+If unable to reach the Director of Student Services, then the Principal or Designee shall consult with the Managing Director of Schools or the Chief Operating Officer or the Chief Executive Officer.
+If unable for some reason to reach any of them, then they shall make the best decision they can and document the rational basis for their decision about the nature of the emergency and the appropriate parties to whom the information should be disclosed.
+They will be guided by the paragraphs below.